nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ---

-**Use case: UC08 - Allocating a task to a member**
+**Use case: UC07 - Allocating a task to a member**

 ---

-**Use case: UC09 - Viewing all tasks allocated to a member**
+**Use case: UC08 - Viewing all tasks allocated to a member**

 ---

-**Use case: UC10 - Deleting a task allocated to a member**
+**Use case: UC09 - Deleting a task allocated to a member**

 ---

-**Use case: UC1 - Adding an applicant**
+**Use case: UC10 - Adding an applicant**

+Similar to UC01 - Adding members except that it adds an applicant instead of a member.

 ---

-**Use case: UC12 - Finding applicants**
+**Use case: UC11 - Finding applicants**

+Similar to UC02 - Finding members except that it finds applicants instead of members.

 ---

-**Use case: UC13 - Viewing applicants**
+**Use case: UC12 - Viewing applicants**

-Similar to UC04 - Viewing members except that it displays a list of applicants instead of members.
+Similar to UC03 - Viewing members except that it displays a list of applicants instead of members.

 ---

-**Use case: UC14 - Editing an applicant**
+**Use case: UC13 - Editing an applicant**

+Similar to UC04 - Editing a member except that it edits an applicant instead of a member.

 ---

-**Use case: UC15 - Deleting an applicant**
+**Use case: UC14 - Deleting an applicant**

+Similar to UC05 - Deleting a member except that it deletes an applicant instead of a member.

 ---

-**Use case: UC16 - Copying an applicant**
+**Use case: UC15 - Copying an applicant**

-Similar to UC07 - Copying a member except that it copies an applicant instead of a member.
+Similar to UC06 - Copying a member except that it copies an applicant instead of a member.

+---

+**Use case: UC16 - Scheduling a date for an interview**

+**MSS**

+1. User requests to list applicants
+2. ClubMembersContact shows a list of applicants
+3. User requests to schedule a date and time for an interview for a specific applicant in the list
+4. ClubMembersContact marks out the time of that date

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The requested time and date is unavailable.

+    * 3a1.
+ClubMembersContact shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements